lambda-fairy/honk/README.markdown

 Using
 -----

-An example is worth a thousand words, so here's a three thousand word essay:
+An example is worth a thousand words, so here's a five thousand word essay:

 ```haskell
 import Sound.Honk